vlayer-xyz/vlayer/book/src/features/web.md

 As you can see, Web Proofs can be useful for building dApps.

-## Security considerations
+## Security Considerations
-To use web proofs for trusted verification, we need to be sure that no one has generated them using tempered data.
-Otherwise, someone could generate a valid proof based on completely false information and try to exploit it.
-To prevent this, vlayer captures web data and verifies it using the Transport Layer Security (TLS) protocol.

-By default, TLS establishes secure communications only between a server and a client.
-TLS ensures that the data has not been tampered with and that the server is who it claims to be.
-This setup plays a vital role in web security, but is not enough for reliable verification. vlayer solves this by introducing an additional party to the TLS communication: *Notary*.

-The job of *Notary* is to verify the TLS session transcript and ensure that nothing malicious is happening.
-Thanks to advanced cryptography, the Notary can have full confidence in the integrity of the content, but still never see the content of the original communication.
+vlayer retrieves web data and verifies it using the Transport Layer Security (TLS) protocol, which secures most modern encrypted connections on the Internet.
+Web Proofs ensures the authenticity of web data by extending the TLS protocol.
+A designated server, called a *Notary*, joins a TLS session between the client and server and can cryptographically certify its contents.

+From a privacy perspective, it is crucial that the *Notary* server never has access to the transcript of the connection.

+The web proof feature is based on the [TLSNotary](https://tlsnotary.org/) protocol.

-### Notary Trust
+### Notary Trust Assumption
-The disadvantage of involving *Notary* is that it must be a highly trusted third party.
-The *Notary* signs or certifies the incoming data, so it can lead to a situation where the *Prover* works with the *Notary* to create malicious proofs for the *Verifier*.
+A key disadvantage of using a *Notary* is the requirement to trust it.
+Since the *Notary* certifies incoming data, a malicious *Notary* could create fake proofs that are still validated by the *Verifier*.

-Having one or a few notaries can also compromise the promise of decentralization and make the protocol vulnerable to censorship threats.

-In the near future, vlayer will publish a roadmap specifying in detail how to achieve high level of security when setting up the *Notary* service.
+vlayer will publish a roadmap outlining how it will achieve a high level of security when using the *Notary* service.